MicrosoftDocs/windows-dev-docs/windows-apps-src/enterprise/wip-dev-guide.md

 You'll need these:

-* A test Virtual Machine (VM) that runs Windows 10, version 1607 or higher.
+* A test Virtual Machine (VM) that runs Windows 10, version 1607 or later.
 You'll debug your app against this test VM.

-* A development computer that runs Windows 10, version 1607 or higher.
+* A development computer that runs Windows 10, version 1607 or later.
 This could be your test VM if you have Visual Studio installed on it.

 ## Setup your development environment